BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 By effectively incorporating these Cashu metadata fields, you can create a more transparent and informative experience for users, helping them make informed decisions about which Cashu mints to trust and use.
 This is particularly important for Cashu, as users interact directly with individual mints rather than a federation structure like in Fedimint.

-### Advanced Features
+### Advanced features

-#### Pay to Public Key (P2PK)
+#### Pay to public key (P2PK)

 {% include image-gallery.html pages = page.images_p2pk %}

 [NUT11](https://github.com/cashubtc/nuts/blob/main/11.md) is a powerful feature that allows bitcoin-backed ecash tokens to be securely locked to another user's public key, which is generated by the recipient's wallet.
 This ensures that only the intended recipient can redeem the ecash.
 NUT11 enables secure offline payments, preventing double-spending.
 Beyond these basics, NUT11 supports advanced use cases like timelocks and multisignature (multisig) setups, where ecash can be conditionally spent or jointly owned by multiple parties.
 When designing make sure these functionalities are clearly communicated to users, highlighting their practical benefits and flexibility.

+{% include tip/open.html color="blue" icon="info" label="P2PK ecash backup limitations" %}

+P2PK ecash tokens are not derived from a seed phrase.
+This means they cannot be backed up using a seed phrase, and in the event of a recovery from seed phrase the P2PK ecash tokens will be lost.

+{% include tip/close.html %}

-#### Auto-Swapping to a Default Cashu Mint
+#### Auto-swapping to a default Cashu mint
 {% include image-gallery.html pages = page.images_auto-swap %}
 Wallets can provide the option to automatically swap ecash from an unknown mint to their default mint.
-This optional feature can simplify transactions by routing all ecash transactions through the assigned default mint.
+This optional feature can simplify payments by routing all ecash through the assigned default mint.
 An auto-swap requires a lightning payment.

 {% include tip/open.html color="blue" icon="info" label="Auto-Swapping Involves Fees" %}